Brainisthekey/brainkey_blog/about.md

 ## What I do as a programmer

-On a day-to-day basis, I am responsible for for <ins>**coding**</ins>, <ins>**designing**</ins>, <ins>**deploying**</ins>, and <ins>**debugging**</ins> development projects, typically on the server-side (or back-end) using the [Version Control](https://en.wikipedia.org/wiki/Version_control) system.
-As a [Python Developer](https://en.wikipedia.org/wiki/Python_(programming_language)) I am often work in close collaboration with data collection and analytics to create useful answers to questions and provide a valuable insight.
-I also closely work with [Django Rest Framework](https://www.django-rest-framework.org/) to build a true [RESTful API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) for creating scalable code.
+On a day-to-day basis, I am responsible for for <ins>**coding**</ins>, <ins>**designing**</ins>, <ins>**deploying**</ins>, <ins>**refactoring**</ins> and <ins>**debugging**</ins> development projects, typically on the server-side (or back-end) using the version control systems.
+As a Software Engineer I am often work in close collaboration with data collection and analytics to create useful answers to questions and provide a valuable insight.
+I also closely work with Django Rest Framework to build a true RESTful API and create a scalable code.
-Moreover I familiar with optimization and designing a productive architecture for various [SQL](https://en.wikipedia.org/wiki/SQL) DataBases.
+Moreover I familiar with optimization and designing a productive architecture for various SQL databases.
-Additionally, I practice [TDD](https://en.wikipedia.org/wiki/Test-driven_development) usage in my development process.
-I believe that writing tests of each implemented part of code is the best practice.
+Additionally, I practice TDD in my development process.
+I believe that writing the tests of each implemented part of code is the best practice.

-I have used [Agile](https://en.wikipedia.org/wiki/Agile_software_development) methodology in all projects and personally I believe that it is more than a collection of software development techniques or ceremonies.
+I have used Agile methodology in all projects and personally I believe that it is more than a collection of software development techniques or ceremonies.
 For me, Agile is a group of methodological teams that can mix as they like – as long as they stay committed to short feedback cycles and continuous improvement of their process.

-I also have an experience working on a project where a lot of features such as:  [Docker](https://en.wikipedia.org/wiki/Docker_(software)),  [CI/CD](https://en.wikipedia.org/wiki/CI/CD),  [Elasticsearch](https://en.wikipedia.org/wiki/Elasticsearch),  [Sentry](https://sentry.io/about/) and [AWS](https://en.wikipedia.org/wiki/AWS_(disambiguation)) were used.

 ## Currently working in two projects:

- - For one of the biggest [WEB application](https://en.wikipedia.org/wiki/Web_application) for UEM, ITAM, and MDM Software for Business
+ - For one of the biggest UEM, ITAM, and MDM Software for business
- - Application for full control and management for small and medium-sized enterprises
+ - Application for fully control and management for small and medium-sized enterprises

+## Project duites
+  - Writing effective, scalable, secure and data protected code
+  - Designing and implementing robust solutions
+  - Debugging applications to ensure low-latency and high-availability
+  - Integrating user-facing elements with server-side logic
+  - Accommodating various data storage solutions
+  - Feature development, bug fixing, and most important refactoring shitty code ;)
+  - Participating in recruitment processes
+  - Being buddy/mentorship of people from the first day of adaptation to complete onboarding
+  - Taking care of leading meetings like – “Core Backend Chapter” or “Brain Storm on Friday”

 > -"The More You Love Your Job, The Harder You’ll Work"